 Grateful, Little Star left a gift of stardust for the Sorceress in thanks.
 She left the Sorceress’ palace and continued on her journey to find the mountain that would take her home.

-Little Star still had many trials and adventures on her way, but after it all she made it to the highest peak of the tallest mountain, where at the summit she was so close to the sky she could almost reach up and touch it.
-And as she looked up she saw her family’s constellation.
-They were there, waiting for her, their arms outstretched and their smiles radiant.
+Little Star still had many trials and adventures on her way, but after it all, she made it to the highest peak of the tallest mountain.
+At the summit she was so close to the sky she could almost reach up and touch it.
+And as she looked up, she saw her family’s constellation.
+There they were, waiting for her, arms outstretched, smiles radiant.

 And so, on wings made of moonlight and gossamer hope, Little Star leapt from the mountain and flew—up, up, up into the sky, until she found herself surrounded by those she loved, those who loved her.